Createdd/Writing/2019/articles/VSCodePipenv.md

 ![jupyter in vscode](../assets/VSCodePipenv/jupyterVSCode.png)

 Now for the workflow within VSCode.
-Here it is import to be aware of the different shells.
-I often use a separate terminal (iterm2) and sometimes an activated shell is not recognized by VSCode.
-Therefore the workflow is as follows:
+Here, it is import to be aware of different shells.
+I often use a separate terminal (iterm2) and sometimes an activated shell is not recognized by VSCode or you are in a wrong directory or it is not activated.
+All of this causes problems.
+Therefore my workflow is as follows:

 1. First, create the Pipenv environment.